paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 Crack formation analysis is typically performed for the fail-safe approach in order to ensure that failure of one redundant structural element does not cause general failure of the entire structure during the remaining lifetime.
 This analysis is performed based on the <u>S/N curve</u> approach, whose application for reliability modelling is outlined in Section 10.7.2.1.

 The safe life principle implies an assessment of the crack growth using <u>fatigue crack growth</u> models, as discussed in Section 10.7.2.2.
-Environmental properties can also be considered in these models, allowing the consideration of {term}`FAILURE MECHANISM`s due to <u>stress corrosion cracking</u> ({term}`SCC`).
+Environmental properties can also be considered in these models, allowing the consideration of {term}`failure mechanisms <Failure mechanism>` due to <u>stress corrosion cracking</u> ({term}`SCC`).

 ### High cycle fatigue modelling with the S/N curve approach